 What is Power Supply Efficiency?

-Remember, a power supply’s job is to convert the AC power from your wall outlet to DC power that your other components can use.
+Remember from our previous post, a power supply’s job is to convert the AC power from your wall outlet to DC power that your other components can use.
 The efficiency rating is simply the power outputted to those components divided by the wattage drawn from the wall socket.
 So then a 500W Power Supply with a 50% efficiency rating would draw 1000W to get to that peak output.
 In this example, the other 500W are wasted as heat in that conversion process.
 How efficient a power supply is also depends on the percentage of the rated load being outputted, with most PSUs running at maximum efficiency around 50% load, or 250W in this example.

 What does a power supply with 80 Plus rating mean?